ActivityWatch/docs/src/faq.rst

 How accurate is ActivityWatch?
 ------------------------------

-The design of ActivityWatch is that it consists of multiple watchers which reports different types of activity.
+The design of ActivityWatch is that it consists of multiple watchers which report different types of activities.
-Each watcher has its different flaws in accuracy for different reasons.
+Each watcher has its own flaws in accuracy for different reasons.
-An example for the window watcher could be reporting that your activity is on a certain window, while the user is looking at another window than the one currently being focused.
+An example is the window watcher, which could be reporting that the user's activity is on a certain window, while the user is looking at another window and not the one that is currently in focus.
-Another example but for the AFK watcher would be that the user might be engaged in something on the computer without using the mouse or keyboard (see :ref:`How does ActivityWatch know when I am AFK? <how-does-aw-know-when-im-afk>`).
+Another example, but for the AFK watcher would be that the user might be engaged in something on the computer without using the mouse or keyboard (see :ref:`How does ActivityWatch know when I am AFK? <how-does-aw-know-when-im-afk>`).
-These examples are not an comprehensive list of all flaws in the accuracy of these watchers.
+These examples are not a comprehensive list of all flaws in the accuracy of these watchers.

 The data that ActivityWatch collects and the stats it can present can only be seen as an estimate.
 The accuracy will vary depending on use-case and depending on what data you are looking at.